What is a Spinal Cord Injury?

 What are the Effects of a Spinal Cord Injury?

-injuries are becoming more common.
-Since 2010, the most frequent spinal cord injury neurological classifications at time of discharge from a spinal injury center is incomplete tetraplegia (40.6%), followed by incomplete paraplegia (18.7%), complete paraplegia (18.0%) and complete tetraplegia (11.6%).
+With the recent advances in medical intervention and treatment of acute SCI, incomplete injuries are becoming more common.
+The most frequent spinal cord injury neurological classifications at time of discharge (2014) from a spinal injury centre is incomplete tetraplegia (31.6%), followed by incomplete paraplegia (18.6%), complete paraplegia (24.6%) and complete tetraplegia (19.3%).
 It is estimated that less than 1% of individuals diagnosed with a spinal cord injury experienced a complete neurological recovery at the time of hospital discharge.
 Over the last 20 years, the incidence of individuals with incomplete tetraplegia has increased whilst complete paraplegia and complete tetraplegia have decreased.

 Spinal Cord Injury Levels

 The level of injury is very helpful in predicting what parts of the body might be affected by paralysis resulting in loss of function.
 Remember that in incomplete injuries there can be a wide variation in the prognoses.